Monday, February 8, 2010

 The Long Tail isn’t dead, it just isn’t very long.

 **I sold a set of not-totally-awesome kitchen knives to someone in Australia!
-He as much for shipping as he did for the knives.
+He paid as much for shipping as he did for the knives.
 I had written a clever story about the adventures the knives had almost had, dinner parties the knives almost served….
 I suspect he purchased the long tail writing effort more than the knives.

 Interesting info that points out where to aim for Internet success.